-Deep inside you, hardwired in your brain, you have the voice of your father looping.
+Deep inside you, hardwired in your brain, you have the voice of a stern father looping.
 He tells you what you must do in order to receive love and approval.
 Without the approval of this inner voice (called the ‘superego’ by Freud) we sometimes fail to feel loved, wanted or appreciated.

-The Emperor knows how to do lots of things but unconditional love is not his forte – He let’s his wife, The Empress, worry about that sort of thing.
+The Emperor knows how to do lots of things but unconditional love is not his forte.
+He lets his wife, The Empress, worry about that sort of thing.
 Yet we need his guidance through the maturation process or our lives would be utter chaos.

 ‘Computer says no’ from Little Britain is another example of this energy’s shadow.

 But the gifts of the Emperor are many.
 Let’s not forget that spiritually he gives us power, emotionally he grants us stability and self-assertion, mentally we are better able to analyse situations under his influence and physically he gives us vitality and strong immunity.